baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 <ol>
 <li>First, we need to rectify our images, to achieve vertical alignment.
 Instead of using a precalculated matrix for the two cameras, we rectify the images only based on the matches between them.
 Thus, we need to find those matches.
 We need to find keypoints in both images, so we could use something like <code>sift = cv.SIFT_create()</code> and <code>kp1, des1 = sift.detectAndCompute()</code>.</li><br>
 <li>Then we need to match the keypoints, using cv.FlannBasedMatcher(index_params, search_params).</li><br>
 <li>What if there are multiple matches to the same keypoints?
 We can use RANSAC to filter for only good matches.
-In our implementation, RANSAC is used internally, when the fundamental matrix is being found by <code>fundamental_matrix</code>, <code>inliers = cv.findFundamentalMat(pts1, pts2, cv.FM_RANSAC)</code></li><br>
+In our implementation, RANSAC is used internally, when the fundamental matrix is being found by <code>fundamental_matrix, inliers = cv.findFundamentalMat(pts1, pts2, cv.FM_RANSAC)</code></li><br>
 <li>The fundamental matrix establishes a connection between the images, but we need to warp them somehow, to align the vertical levels of the images.
 We do this by <code>_, H1, H2 = cv.stereoRectifyUncalibrated(np.float32(pts1), np.float32(pts2), fundamental_matrix, imgSize=(w1, h1))</code>.</li><br>
 <li>The final step is to apply the transformation to both images, this can be done by using<br>
 <code>img1_rectified = cv.warpPerspective(img1, H1, (w1, h1))</code><br>